magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39521-unable-to-set-shipping-address-on-the-cart-with-an-empty-telephone-number-via-graphql.md

 To apply individual patches, use the following links depending on your deployment type:

-* Adobe Commerce on-premise: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
+* Adobe Commerce or Magento Open Source on-premise: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
 * Adobe Commerce on our cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 ## Related reading